Alvin Curran

 Community Sing (1971), for unaccompanied voices (included in the collection, Music for Every Occasion).
 First performance The Kitchen, New York, c.
 1971.

 Heart Of The Macaw (1970), for chamber orchestra.
-First performance Puppet Theater, Rome, with Ginnie Becker.
+First performance Puppet Theater, Rome, with Ginnie Becker; also used in the film of the same name.

 Magic Carpet (1970), brass, aluminum, and glass chimes, steel strings.
 Sound installation, by and with Paul Klerr.
 First performance Mara Coccia Gallery, Rome.
 See discography.
 Listen to an excerpt.